 Note that not all of these systems involve just science.
 While changes to the energy we use always have roots in the sciences, they cannot be understood only through the lens of science, but also require understanding of social studies — economics, culture, and history, to name just a few.

 Teacher resources: videos, workshops, lesson plans, and data

-We are early in the process of developing resources for teaching about deep geothermal energy.
-A video that debuted in August 2021 describes the motivation for the project and introduces the research team.
+We are in the midst of developing resources for teaching about deep geothermal energy.
+Three videos describe the motivation for the project, introduce the research team, and introduce the rocks which hold the heat.
 An animation specific to the CUBO project overviews the technical specifics of the project.
-We’ll be producing a series of short videos, lab activities, and lesson plans as the project progresses.
+We continue to produce short videos, lab activities, and lesson plans, as the project progresses.
 Check back here for these resources.

 We offer educator workshops on deep geothermal heat and will continue to expand these offerings as the project moves forward.
 We’re able to provide limited on-demand programming for districts, professional organizations, and other programs.

 Upcoming workshop: Join us Sunday, November 7 at the Science Teachers Association of New York State for workshop E-41, “Can the heat beneath us help build a low carbon future?
 Introducing CUBO: The Cornell University Borehole Observatory.”

 Description: Work is underway to answer the question in the session title.
 In Summer 2022, a two-mile deep hole will be drilled in Ithaca as part of the effort to make Cornell University carbon neutral by 2035, and to demonstrate that geothermal has the potential to replace fossils fuels to heat many New York communities.
 Learn about this cutting-edge and interdisciplinary project and associated educational resources.